ScoutEngineeringDay/SED-Deployments/README.md

 # SED-Deployments

-This program is in development and is to be used for the Mitre Scout Engineering Day as a Registration Web Service.
-The front end of the registration service and is written in HTML, JavaScript, Python and CSS; while to back end is done using MySQL.
+This program is used to create a Vagrant mechine to host the Scount Engineering Day Web Application.
 Anyone who would like to help with development please contact Ryan Dufrene at rdufrene@mitre.org, or Walter Hiranpat at whiranpat@mitre.org.

 # Installation